 The reality, however, is that once a client sets foot in a particular state, that state’s licensing board takes on responsibility for their protection.
 In other words, that state’s board gets to decide if you are in compliance with their laws and rules when you work with a person who is inside their borders.

 There are a number of very convincing arguments for why this is not a healthy or reasonable thing.
-There are probably also a number of good arguments for situations which may merit performing telemental health work with such a client despite their temporary presence in a state where their therapist is not licensed, such as if the client is in a suicidal crisis.
+There are probably also a number of good arguments for situations which may merit performing teletherapy with such a client despite their temporary presence in a different state, such as if the client is in a suicidal crisis.

 However, that foreign state will ultimately be in a position to pass judgement.

 Third Rule: The foreign state’s licensing board might still allow you to practice there (temporarily)

 Quite a few licensing boards have provisions for licensees of other states to practice temporarily with clients in their state, especially during the COVID emergency.
 Each board which has such provisions handles them differently, and many don’t have these provisions at all.

 If you need to work with a client while they’re in a foreign state, it would be wise to first confirm the temporary practice rules (or lack thereof) of that state’s board which regulates your profession.
 So let’s look at how one can go about doing that.